fstark/macflim/README.md

     sox -V2 audio.wav -r 22200 -e unsigned-integer -b 8 audio.raw remix 1 norm

+### --silent **boolean**

+If true, the generated flim will not contain any audio, and will be smaller by 22KB/s.
+This is useful for encoding silent movies, or if you don't need sound and want to get the best image possible for a background display.

 ## Moar options!

 Digging into the dirty details, here are the options that control the encoding itself (ie: the options driven by the profile).